degi/genriver/docs/manual.md

 > If you have the **source code** on the local folder, you will need an internet connection to run it for the first time.
 An internet connection is required to update and initialize the R libraries.
 Once the updates are completed, you will be able to run the app **without an internet connection**.<br/>

 > <img src="../docs/images/info-circle.svg" width="18" height="18"> **Note:**<br>
 > You might still need an internet connection to download the DEM.
-However, you can go without it once you have it in your saved parameters.
+However, you can go without it once it is in your saved parameters.

 ## Home Screen

 <img src="../docs/images/home.png" width="400"/>

-The main interface to work with the model is divided into **Input**, **Simulation**, and **Flopper** sections.
+The main interface for working with the model is divided into sections titled **Input**, **Simulation**, and **Flopper**.

 - **Input:** The input parameters required for running the model
 - **Simulation:** Run the model simulation after the required parameters are completed